BlackRabbit22/FileOrganizer/README.md

 # FileOrganizer
-Organizes Files in a folder into other directories based on the file extension
+A powershell script that organizes Files in a folder into other directories based on the file extension.